-In June 2020, the Managing Partners of the firm — Jean Hynes, Steve Klar, and Brendan Swords — issued this statement along with both personal and firmwide commitments to supporting the following organizations.
+In June 2020, the Managing Partners of the firm — Jean Hynes, Steve Klar, and Brendan Swords — issued this statement and at year end the firm made significant contributions to support the following organizations.

 Partnering with community organisations

 Our critical relationships with community organizations continue, aided by Wellington employees globally who are giving their time, talent, or treasure to support their communities while balancing the changes and challenges that come with working from home.

 - Hosted a virtual Community Engagement Fair to highlight employee volunteer opportunities with community organizations

 - Are helping graduating students with resumes and mock interviews virtually

 - Joined sewing clubs to craft and donate masks to critical workers

 - Provided website assistance to help a nonprofit communicate vital information to its beneficiaries

 - Are fundraising and community organizing in countless ways